Cervantes007/rift-router/README.md

 ## How to get router object

-1. In your component use the router from RiftContext using useRouter hook.
+Option 1: In your component use the router from RiftContext using useRouter hook.

 ```typescript
 const Home = () => {